 Bootcamp, Yoga, Pilates, and Zumba classes help guests work off some of those extra calories they consume on the ship.
 In addition, educational fitness classes and personal trainers get passengers started on a training program they can continue back home.

 The Mandara Spa has all the relaxing, pampering, revitalizing treatments one expects from a large spa.
 In addition to private treatment rooms, the spa includes a relaxation lounge, hydrotherapy courtyard, DIY scrub experience, steam Rasul treatments, and Medi-Spa services such as acupuncture, botox, and tooth whitening.
 The spa also includes a full-service salon and the first-ever salt room at sea.

-This short article provides an overview and quick look at the new mega-ship, which I sailed on... for two nights following the christening in New York.
-This large cruise ship is a great option for those who want to cruise from the Northeastern USA, plus it offers several great indoor and outdoor amenities and entertainment.
+This short article provides an overview and quick look at the new mega-ship, which is a great option especially for those who want to cruise from the Northeastern USA, plus it offers several great indoor and outdoor amenities and entertainment.
 It's definitely filled with high-energy activities, but it's large enough for guests to find a quiet corner if they wish.